meysamzandy/pushe-laravel-favorite-list-microservice/README.md

 ## Installation Tips
-pooshe is a favorite list for filmgardi.com
+pushe is a favorite list for filmgardi.com

 ### Requirements installation